Table of Contents

 1. Create an automated Thank-You email

 You all probably know it – buyers liked to be told ‘thank you.’
-If open and click-through rates are any indications of buyers’ reaction, then, you should definitely turn your order confirmation emails into thank-you emails because the latter, it shows, are twice as engaging as your other marketing emails.
+If open and click-through rates are any indications of buyers’ reaction, then, you should turn your order confirmation emails into thank-you emails because the latter, it shows, are twice as engaging as your other marketing emails.

 A simple thank-you email has some tangible and intangible benefits to your business as it meets not only their product needs (through purchases of your jewelry), but more so, their emotional needs.